richengguy/mosaic/README.md

 ## Why CIFAR?

-I choose CIFAR-100 because it's a relatively small database.
-I didn't need a large and comprehensive training dataset for the photography project.
-CIFAR-100 was large enough to have some variety in the images without needing to download gigabytes of data.

 The project was to highlight how labelling decisions in ML systems are, at the end of the day, choices made by people.
 Ignoring unsupervised learning (not in scope), the decision of what consitutes a "tree" superclass in the CIFAR-100 dataset is somewhat arbitrary.
 This is meant to be visually represented by the mosaic.
 So, in the example above, it's a picture of a tree branch that's comprised of tiles of what someone *else* thought was tree.

+I chose CIFAR-100 because it's a relatively small dataset.
+I didn't need a large and comprehensive ML dataset for the course project.
+CIFAR-100 was large enough to have some variety in the images without needing to download gigabytes of data.
+Basically it was enough for what I needed.